sunilabrahamindia/sunilabraham/cis/fifth-anniversary.md

 CIS marked the occasion with an act of transparency that set the celebrations apart from a conventional institutional milestone.
 The organisation opened its account books and donor contracts to the general public, inviting visitors to examine how the ₹13.13 crore it had received from donors had been spent.
 The *Udayavani* report of 25 May 2013 noted this aspect of the event approvingly, describing the organisation's effort to engage the public directly and underlining the transparency as a defining feature of the celebration.

+At the time of the anniversary, CIS had seventeen staff members, four based in Delhi and the remainder in Bangalore, alongside seven distinguished fellows and five fellows.
+The organisation had received funding from seventeen donors, a majority from overseas, with primary funders including the Kusuma Trust, the Wikimedia Foundation, and the Hans Foundation.
+Sunil Abraham noted that the decision to open the accounts was partly motivated by the climate of scrutiny surrounding NGOs at the time, particularly following parliamentary debates on the Foreign Contribution Regulation Act (FCRA) of 2010, which had drawn attention to financial transparency practices among organisations receiving overseas contributions.

 ## Exhibition

 The open exhibition ran on all four days from 20 to 23 May 2013, from 10.00 a.m. to 8.00 p.m., at both the Bangalore and Delhi offices of CIS.
 The exhibition was accompanied by printed material and posters detailing individual projects and thematic areas.
 Thematic areas covered in the exhibition included accessibility, access to knowledge, openness, internet governance (free speech and privacy), telecom, RAW monographs in digital humanities, and organisational materials such as media coverage and an organisational chart.
 All exhibition posters were subsequently made available for public download from the CIS website.

+By the time of the anniversary, CIS had produced 641 research items over five years, comprising essays, books, and blog entries across its programme areas.
+The organisation had also conducted research on the accessibility of India's e-governance systems, producing recommendations on making digital public services more accessible to persons with disabilities.

 Four artists — Kiran Subbaiah, Tara Kelton, Navin Thomas, and Abhishek Hazra — exhibited their work and gave live demonstrations during the exhibition.
 Attendee Nigel Babu, writing on his personal blog on 23 May 2013, noted Tara Kelton's work and the work of Sharath Chandra Ram among those that stood out to him.
 Kelton presented *Trace*, a surveillance camera feed drawn in real-time by anonymous online workers, while Kiran Subbaiah presented *Spectator*, a robot designed to sense the presence of human beings and respond to them as objects of observation.